Ten Things You Need to Buy on Amazon Before Your Disney Vacation

 For a hands free option you might want to consider a rechargeable neck fan like this one.
 I just bought one for myself!

 5. Frogg Toggs Chilly Pad Cooling Towel

-These things are a luxury I didn’t know existed until I was prepping for our last trip to Disney.
-What an amazing invention!
+Frogg Toggs are a luxury I didn’t know existed until I was prepping for our last trip to Disney.
+They are such a lifesaver!
 Just run it under water and it stays cool for hours.
 It feels soooo good on the back of your neck.
 It saved me from a mommy meltdown on more than one occasion.
 Plus the name is fun to say :).

 Bonus Tip: These towels are pretty long for kids, so cut them in half so that 2 of your kids can have their own.

 This one applies to the whole family, but for a more complete packing list for mom you’ll want to read What to Wear to Disney World for Mom.